Exabyte-io/documentation/docs/jobs/data.md

 # Structured Representation of Jobs

-In order to organize and store the information about Jobs we employ [Exabyte Data Convention](/data-structured/overview.md), as explained in more details [elsewhere](/entities-general/data.md) in this documentation.
+In order to organize and store the information about Jobs we employ [Exabyte Data Convention](/data-structured/overview.md), as explained in more detail [elsewhere](/entities-general/data.md) in this documentation.

 # Example representation